Say You Do (Sigala song)

-"Say You Do" is the third single by British electronic musician Sigala.
-It features British singer Imani Williams and British drum and bass musician DJ Fresh.
+"Say You Do" is the third single by British tropical house DJ Sigala.
+It features British singer Imani Williams and British drum and bass DJ/producer DJ Fresh.
 It was released on 18 March 2016 as a digital download in the United Kingdom through Ministry of Sound.
-It is the follow-up to his previous single "Sweet Lovin'".
+It is the follow-up to his previous single "Sweet Lovin".
 The track interpolates a hook from Mariah Carey's "Always Be My Baby".

 Music video

 A music video to accompany the release of "Say You Do" was first released onto YouTube on 5 February 2016 at a total length of three minutes and thirty-one seconds.
 Imani appears throughout the whole video, while Sigala and DJ Fresh don't.
 The video was filmed at Port Antonio, Jamaica.